SayakaIsBaka/sayaslicer/README.md

 - Undo / redo
 - Zero-crossing
 - Multiple languages support (English, Japanese)
+- Automatic update checker (disabled by default) and downloader

 ## Keyboard shortcuts
 Keyboard shortcuts are the same as woslicerII except the keyboard layout is taken into account: